-The programme builds your understanding of both business and technology areas.
-Within the programme modules you will cover a wide range of topics such as e-business, e-marketing, business planning, finance, entrepreneurship, supply chain management, internet technologies, IT architecture, advanced networking, system security and mobile computing.
+Providing an equal measure of business and technology, this MSc gives you a holistic understanding of both areas and the programme modules cover a wide range of topics – including business planning, finance, entrepreneurship, e-marketing, supply chain management, internet technologies, IT architecture, advanced networking and system security.

-The programme is run jointly by the Management School and the School of Computing and Communications at Lancaster, both internationally recognised as centres of excellence in their respective disciplines.
-It also draws on expertise from the Institute for Entrepreneurship and Enterprise Development, the Business Enterprise Centre and Infolab21 (the University’s research, development and business centre for ICT).
+The programme is run jointly by Lancaster University Management School and the University’s School of Computing and Communications, both internationally recognised as centres of excellence.
+It also draws on expertise from the Institute for Entrepreneurship and Enterprise Development, and Infolab21, the University’s research, development and business centre for ICT.

 Developing leadership skills